BleuLlama/I2C-Rotary-Encoder/README.md

 automatically clears the value when you read it, giving just the number of press-cycles since the previous call.

+    i2cget -y 1 0x42 4

+## Register 5,6 - Rotary Encoder Delta CW/ACW

+These return the number of clicks rotated since the last time it was called.
+That is to say that it automatically clears the value when you read it, giving just the number of clicks since the previous call.

+Clockwise movements will be returned from register 6, and anticlockwise movements will be returned from register 5.

+To get the full number of clicks since the last read:

+    (Read Register 5) - (Read Register 6)

     i2cget -y 1 0x42 5
+    i2cget -y 1 0x42 6